digitalfabrik/entitlementcard/docs/conventions.md

 An additional consecutive version code is used for unique identification in the app stores.
 The version code has to be incremented for every new release uploaded to the stores.

+## Labels

+Here you find our current list of [labels](https://github.com/digitalfabrik/entitlementcard/labels).

+- Please ensure that you set labels according to the affected environments: `backend`, `frontend`, `web`.
+- If your pull request should not be listed in the changelog (f.e. for release pull requests), add `exclude-changelog`.
+- Since we have a testing team, also mark pull requests that are not testable for "end-users" with `not-testable`, so they will be listed separately in our release notes.
+- If your pull request is testable, ensure that there is a proper description in your pull request.